Jennifer Bernhard

 Jennifer Lyn Truman Bernhard (born 1966) is an American electrical engineer.
-She is the Donald Biggar Willett Professor in Electrical and Computer Engineering at the University of Illinois Urbana-Champaign.
+She is the Department Head of Electrical and Computer Engineering at the University of Illinois Urbana-Champaign.
 In 2010, Bernhard was elected a Fellow of the Institute of Electrical and Electronics Engineers (IEEE) for her development of multifunctional, reconfigurable, and integrated antennas.

 Early life and education

 Bernhard was born in 1966 and attended Poland Central School in Poland, Herkimer County, New York.
 After graduating in 1984, she enrolled at Cornell University for her undergraduate degree in electrical engineering.
 Following this, she earned her Master's degree and PhD at Duke University.

 Career

 Upon completing her PhD, Bernhard remained at Duke for a nine-month post-doctoral position and was immediately hired as an assistant professor in the Electrical and Computer Engineering Department at the University of New Hampshire (UNH).
 She was the only woman among the 14 faculty members in the department.
 In 1998, she was honored for excellence for college teaching.
 Bernhard remained at UNH for three years before joining her husband at the University of Illinois Urbana-Champaign (U of I).